Solaire Resort: History

-Solaire Resort & Casino was the first development to break ground in PAGCOR's Entertainment City, a massive integrated resort envisioned by former PAGCOR Chairman Ephraim Genuino for the Manila Bay area.
+Solaire Resort & Casino was the first development to break ground in PAGCOR's Entertainment City, an integrated resort envisioned by former PAGCOR Chairman Efraim Genuino for the Manila Bay area.
 The 120 ha reclaimed area was designated as a special economic zone by the Philippine Economic Zone Authority.

 The resort is run by Bloomberry Resorts Corporation, headed by Enrique K. Razón, Jr., chairman of the Manila-based company, International Container Terminal Services Incorporated.
 The project required an investment commitment of $1.2 billion pursuant to a casino license from PAGCOR.